delehef/asgart/README.md

 cargo build --release
 ```

-Once the build is finished, you'll find the binary in `target/release/`.
+Once the build is finished, you will find the binary in `target/release/`.

 # Usage